0xBcamp/Moon-Tutorial/README.md

 ```
 3. Open usemoonsdk.js with your preferred text editor, and let's start coding.
 First let's import 3 required modules: Moon SDK, Moon Types: AUTH, MOON_SESSION_KEY, Storage - all included in the Moon Types package and needed for MoonUp inilization, and React hooks of useEffect and useState.
 ```
-const { MoonSDK } = require('@moonup/moon-sdk');
+// Import the required modules const { MoonSDK } = require('@moonup/moon-sdk');
 const { AUTH, MOON_SESSION_KEY, Storage } = require('@moonup/moon-types');
 const { useEffect, useState } = require('react');
 ```
 4. Now let's define our Moon SDK interface, defining a MoonSDKHook variable.
 The MoonSDKHook is comprised of several items we will use within the codes core functions.
 ```
-const MoonSDKHook = {
+// Define the MoonSDKHook interface const MoonSDKHook = {
     moon: null,
     initialize: null,